NottingHack/members-guide/rules.rst

     This policy sets out what behaviour is inappropriate in that it may amount to harassment.
 C. Discord Policy
     Some additional rules and best practices to follow while using Discord.
+D. GDPR and Privacy Policy
+    Information about how we handle and store your information.

 .. _rules.nottinghack.org.uk: https://rules.nottinghack.org.uk